ScottiBR/my-articles/JavaScript/LexicalEnvironment/Article.md

 }
 ```

-So in this example, the compiler will run thought the code and find the function `sayHello` and save his reference into the memory, making it available to be called in the execution phase, returning `'Hello'`.
+So in this example, the compiler will run thought the code and find the function `sayHello` and save his reference into the memory, making it available to be called in the execution phase, returning `'Hello'`, but why the `world` variable is undefined?

+> JavaScript only hoists variable declarations, initializations are not hoisted.

-A similar execution also happens with the variable `world` it will be hoisted at the memory, and at the execution phase the variable is called, but since it isn't initialized yet the returned value is `undefined`, here's another example.
+So the variable declaration `world` will be hoisted at the memory, and at the execution phase the variable is called, but since it isn't initialized yet the returned value is `undefined`, here's another example.

 ```javascript
 var x;